The Design, Construction, Operation and Performance of the Belle II Silicon Vertex Detector

-\lvltwosection{Signal-to-noise ratio} The cluster Signal to Noise Ratio (\acrshort{SNR}), defined in section~\ref{sec:C4_clustering} as the total cluster charge over the sum in quadrature of the noises of the strips belonging to the clusters, is an important figure-of-merit to be monitored.
-Due to the online zero suppression criteria, based on signal strip higher than 3 times its noise, low SNR values increase the probability to miss signal strips, deteriorating the hit efficiency and position resolution.
-The cluster SNR depends on collected charge, strip noise, and cluster size.
+\lvltwosection{Signal to Noise Ratio} The cluster {\snrCL}, defined in section~\ref{sec:C4_clustering} as the total cluster charge over the sum in quadrature of the noises of the strips belonging to the clusters, is an important figure of merit to be monitored.
+Due to the online zero suppression criteria, based on signal strip higher than 3 times its noise, low \snrCL values increase the probability to miss signal strips, deteriorating the hit efficiency and position resolution.
+The cluster \snrCL depends on collected charge, strip noise, and cluster size.
 As shown in previous sections, signals depend strongly on sensor position, due to the track incidence angles, that also influences the cluster size.
 Noise is higher in u/P side, with longer strips with respect to v/N side.
-This last effect dominates, then SNR is in general higher on v/N side, with quite large variation among the sensors, depending on their position.
+This last effect dominates, then \snrCL is in general higher on v/N side, with quite large variation among the sensors, depending on their position.

-The distribution of the SNR measured for the FW and BW Layer 3 sensors and for some Layer 6 sensors in different position is shown in figure~\ref{fig:C7_L3_L6_cluster_SNR}.
-The map of the SNR most probable values for all the SVD sensors is shown in figure~\ref{fig:C7_SNR_exp10_map} and clearly indicates a pattern determined by their position and the sensor side considered.
-All the 172 sensors have very good cluster SNR performance with MPV ranging between 13 and 30 as of July 2020.
-A small SNR reduction in Layer 3 u/P side of about 10\% has been observed, with respect to the beginning of the run in 2019, which is related to the increased noise due to radiation damage, with no effect on performance.
+The distribution of the \snrCL measured for the FW and BW Layer 3 sensors and for some Layer 6 sensors in different positions is shown in figure~\ref{fig:C7_L3_L6_cluster_SNR}.
+The map of the \snrCL most probable values for all the SVD sensors is shown in figure~\ref{fig:C7_SNR_exp10_map} and clearly indicates a pattern determined by their position and the sensor side considered.
+All the 172 sensors have very good cluster \snrCL performance with MPV ranging between 13 and 30 as of July 2020.
+A small \snrCL reduction in Layer 3 u/P side of about 10\% was observed, with respect to the beginning of the run in 2019, which is related to the increased noise due to radiation damage, with no effect on performance.

 \lvltwosection{Hit Efficiency} \editor{Giulia - 3 pages}